careecodes/Carees-Bucket-List/README.md

 - [ ] Run a 5k
 - [ ] Run a 10k
 - [ ] Get to my ideal weight
+- [ ] Adhere to KETO diet for 1 month